 error: aborting due to 2 previous errors

 Aha!
-The first error message tells us that counter is moved into the closure for the thread associated with handle.
+The first error message indicates that counter is moved into the closure for the thread associated with handle.
 That move is preventing us from capturing counter when we try to call lock on it and store the result in num2 in the second thread!
 So Rust is telling us that we can’t move ownership of counter into multiple threads.
-This was hard to see before because our threads were in a loop, and Rust can’t point to different threads in different iterations of the loop.
-Let’s try to fix this with a multiple-ownership method we saw in Chapter 15.
+This was hard to see earlier because our threads were in a loop, and Rust can’t point to different threads in different iterations of the loop.
+Let’s fix the compiler error with a multiple-ownership method we discussed in Chapter 15.

+prod: confirm xref

 Multiple Ownership with Multiple Threads

-In Chapter 15, we were able to give a value multiple owners by using the smart pointer Rc<T> to create a reference-counted value.
-Let’s try to do the same here and see what happens.
-We’ll wrap the Mutex<T> in Rc<T> in Listing 16-14, and clone the Rc<T> before moving ownership to the thread.
-Now we’ve seen the errors, we’ll also switch back to using the for loop, and we’ll keep the move keyword with the closure:
+In Chapter 15, we gave a value multiple owners by using the smart pointer Rc<T> to create a reference-counted value.
+Let’s do the same here and see what happens.
+We’ll wrap the Mutex<T> in Rc<T> in Listing 16-14 and clone the Rc<T> before moving ownership to the thread.
+Now that we’ve seen the errors, we’ll also switch back to using the for loop, and we’ll keep the move keyword with the closure:

+prod: confirm xref

-Filename: src/main.rs
+src/main.rs

 use std::rc::Rc;